Saturday, December 16, 2023

 It was exceptional that no information was leaked from the small circle of the chancellor and his two top ministers.
 So Claudia, too, ignored what was being discussed behind closed doors at the chancellery.
 In the meantime, habeamus budget for 2024 without touching the Schuldenbremse (debt brake).

-that Germany has by far the lowest ratio.
-So why should we limit our debts
+When we compare the national debt ratios of the G7 countries, Germany has by far the lowest ratio.
+So why should we limit our debts if other countries don't?

 While the US spends most of the money on the military, they have started the EPA Greening America's Communities Program, financed by an ever-increasing federal deficit, although an investment in the future.

-So, why can't Germany invest borrowed money in the repair of its dilapidated infrastructure, e.g., railroad and bridges, in the rapid expansion of renewable energies, and the realization of power lines from the windy shores in the north to industries in Bavaria and Baden-Württemberg.
+So, why can't Germany invest borrowed money in the repair of its dilapidated infrastructure, e.g., railroad and bridges, in the rapid expansion of renewable energies, and the realization of power lines from the windy shores in the north to industries in Bavaria and Baden-Württemberg?
 Our grandchildren will surely profit from those investments.

 ReplyDelete